 The appraisers are responsible for developing equal uniform market values for residential improved and vacant property.
-There are approximately 10,511 residential improved parcels and 12,442 vacant residential properties in DeWitt County.
+There are approximately 7,934 residential improved parcels and 12,913 vacant residential properties in DeWitt County.

-- Personnel The appraisal staff consists of two appraisers that appraise all types of property in Dewitt County as well as the Chief Appraiser.
-There are also 2 staff members that divide their time between appraisal and other support duties. - Data A common set of data characteristics for each residential dwelling in Dewitt County is collected in the field and data entered to the computer.
+- Personnel The appraisal staff consists of three appraisers that appraise all types of property in DeWitt County as well as the Chief and Deputy Chief Appraisers. - Data A common set of data characteristics for each residential dwelling in Dewitt County is collected in the field and data entered to the computer.
 The property characteristic data drives the computer-assisted mass appraisal (CAMA) approach to valuation.